We believe involving people affected by Parkinson's produces higher quality, more relevant research, which is more likely to receive funding.

 That's why Parkinson's UK, alongside other major funders, are increasingly asking for evidence of Patient and Public Involvement in the planning, design, implementation and dissemination of the research they fund.

 We know that sometimes it can be difficult to know how and when you can involve people affected by Parkinson's in your research.
 That's why we've been working hard to improve how we can support you to do this.

 Download our Patient and Public Involvement: Resource for Researchers, which covers:

 While it is a resource developed for Parkinson's researchers, the content has been designed so that it is applicable to other types of research.

 There are many ways we can support you to involve people affected by Parkinson's in a meaningful and timely way.

 We can contact people affected by Parkinson's to involve in your research by:

 How do I apply?

-To apply for help, just complete the Patient and Public Involvement request form (Word, 94KB) and return it to email@example.com.
+To apply for help, just complete the Patient and Public Involvement request form (PDF, 94KB) and return it to email@example.com.

 If you aren't sure where to start, you can email us directly for practical advice and top tips for planning involvement in your research.